Aliases for FXYD4 Gene

 This gene encodes a member of a family of small membrane proteins that share a 35-amino acid signature sequence domain, beginning with the sequence PFXYD and containing 7 invariant and 6 highly conserved amino acids.
 The approved human gene nomenclature for the family is FXYD-domain containing ion transport regulator.
 FXYD4, originally named CHIF for channel-inducing factor, has been shown to modulate the properties of the Na,K-ATPase, as has FXYD2, also known as the gamma subunit of the Na,K-ATPase, and FXYD7.
 Transmembrane topology has been established for FXYD4 and two family members (FXYD1 and FXYD2), with the N-terminus extracellular and the C-terminus on the cytoplasmic side of the membrane.
 Alternatively spliced transcript variants encoding the same protein have been found.[provided by RefSeq, May 2010]

 GeneCards Summary for FXYD4 Gene

 FXYD4 (FXYD Domain Containing Ion Transport Regulator 4) is a Protein Coding gene.
+Diseases associated with FXYD4 include Vater/Vacterl Association and Vacterl Association.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Cardiac conduction.
-GO annotations related to this gene include ion channel activity and potassium channel activity.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and potassium channel activity.
 An important paralog of this gene is FXYD3.